pdfruth/openshift-terraform-staticip/README.md

 Run `terraform plan` to see the changes that terraform is going to apply to the vCenter

+Create everything all at once.
  Run `terraform apply`.
  Terraform will create a folder in the vCenter with the name of the cluster and place the VMs inside that folder.
-It will also create a resource group with the same name.
+ This will create the following VMs;

-Run `./config-gen.py dhcp terraform.tfvars`.
-This script will generate a dhcpd.conf configuration and copy it to the /etc/dhcpd directory, just follow the script instructions.
-The script will test the DNS entries to see if they are correctly configured
+  - loadbalancer
+  - bootstrap
+  - master1, master2, master3
+  - worker1, worker2, worker3

+Or, you can create on tier at a time.
+ To create the loadbalancer VM, run `terraform apply -target=module.lb_vm -auto-approve` To create the bootstrap VM, run `terraform apply -target=module.bootstrap -auto-approve` To create the master VMs, run `terraform apply -target=module.control-plane_vm -auto-approve` To create the worker VMs, run `terraform apply -target=module.compute_vm -auto-approve`

 Run `openshift-install --dir=ocp4 wait-for bootstrap-complete`.
 Wait for the bootstrapping to complete.

-Run `terraform apply -var 'bootstrap_complete=true'`.
-This will destroy the bootstrap VM.

 Run `openshift-install --dir=ocp4 wait-for install-complete`.
 Wait for the cluster install to finish.